Umairpurkar/Power-Bi---Data-Analysts-Project/README.md

 # Power-Bi---Data-Analysts-Project
-  This Power BI dashboard provides a comprehensive view of retail sales performance, offering insights into key metrics such as total sales, profit, and target achievements.
+  This Power BI dashboard provides a comprehensive view of Shipping Data performance, offering insights into key metrics such as total sales, profit, and target achievements.